astj/p6-Crust-Middleware-Promise-Wrapper/README.md

     };
     my $wrapped-app = builder {
         # You can add other middlewares which expects Promise as response here.
-        enable "PromiseWrapper";
+        enable "WrapPSGI";
         $psgi-app;
     };

 DESCRIPTION
 ===========

-Crust::Middleware::PromiseWrapper is a simple wrapper middleware for legacy PSGI applications.
+Crust::Middleware::WrapPSGI is a simple wrapper middleware for legacy PSGI applications.
 [P6W](P6W) (formally known as PSGI) Version 0.7.Draft expects P6W apps to implement "request-response" protocol.
 Under the protocol, P6W apps must return a Promise which is kept with a Capture with 3-elements response.

 This middleware enables "legacy" PSGI applications which directly returns Capture (that means the application can respond to only psgi protocol) to work with "request-response" protocol.